cwidahocc/d8cwi/README.md

-Killer Drupal 8 Workflow for Pantheon
+Killer Drupal 8 Workflow for Pantheon for CWI
 =====================================

 This project is meant to be forked and used as an easy-to-get-going start state for an awesome dev workflow that includes: